Israel-Sudan Deal Welcomed as Palestinians Cry Foul

 Egypt

-Egyptian President Abdel Fattah al-Sisi, whose country in 1979 became the first Arab state to make peace with Israel before Jordan also signed peace treaty in 1994, swiftly hailed the agreement.
+Egyptian President Abdel Fattah al-Sisi, whose country in 1979 became the first Arab state to make peace with Israel before Jordan also signed a peace treaty in 1994, swiftly hailed the agreement.

 “I welcome the joint efforts by the United States of America, Sudan and Israel regarding the normalization of relations between Sudan and Israel,” Sisi wrote in a tweet.